intel/ai-reference-models/docs/notebooks/transfer_learning/pytorch_text_generation/README.md

 ## Running the notebook

-To run the notebook, follow the instructions in `setup.md`.
+To run the notebook, follow the instructions to install the `setup.md`.

 ## References